-In some countries – Haiti, India, Kenya, Greenland – children are toilet trained well before the age of 1 year.
-According to Contemporary Pediatrics magazine more than 50% of the world’s children are toilet trained by the time they turn 1.
+In some countries – such as Haiti, India, Kenya, Greenland – children are toilet trained well before the age of 1 year.
+According to Contemporary Pediatrics magazine, more than 50% of the world’s children are toilet trained by the time they turn 1.
 In those cultures, understanding an infants cue to use the potty is the same as feeding her when she’s hungry, comforting her when she’s distressed or performing her bed time routine when she’s sleepy.
 Generally, it’s best to begin before they are six months old.

 4. This is for the benefit of your child.
 Take pride in your efforts.
 It is not a contest.

 I potty trained my infant for two reasons: the thought of her getting another diaper rash was unacceptable for me and I wanted to give her more “independence” as she got older.
 Learning to read her signals was a process.
 Some days I failed miserably.
-But each day I learned a little more about her.
-Like the fact that when she needs to go “potty” she sticks her tongue out just a little bit.
+But each day, I learned a little more about her.
+Like the fact that when she needs to go “potty,” she sticks her tongue out just a little bit.
 Once dad understood her cues as well, we were like a well oiled potty machine – and we took pride in the fact that we understood even one of her cues.

 Some people expressed their reservations at us for “training” her so early.
-However, for me it was just another element in communicating with her, acknowledging her needs, and responding to them appropriately.
+However, for me it was just another element in communicating with her, acknowledging her needs and responding to them appropriately.